 Self-esteem is the value we place on ourselves, encompassing our sense of worth and self-respect.
 It affects our confidence and motivation, influencing how we respond to life’s challenges and successes.

-Types of self-concept and main differences
+Parts of self-concept and main differences

 There are a plethora of different terms that often get confused with the idea of self-concept.
-Before you understand your inner ideas about yourself, you should gain an insight into the differences between self-concept and other similar ideas and outlooks on your abilities.
+Before you understand your inner ideas about yourself, you should gain an insight into the differences between self-concept and other similar ideas and outlooks on your personality.
+The key elements of self-concept as described by Carl Rogers [3] include:

 Self-concept vs. self-esteem

+While these two terms seem almost identical, they do possess some key differences.
+Self-esteem is a part of self-concept.
+Self-concept, on the other hand, covers all of an individual’s attitudes and beliefs toward themselves, of which self-esteem is only part.
 Self-concept covers far more than just one’s confidence.
-It also involves their thoughts on their abilities, strengths, weaknesses, preferences, hobbies, addictions, and so on.
+It also involves your thoughts on your abilities, strengths, weaknesses, preferences, hobbies, addictions, and so on.
 Self-esteem is only part of this overreaching idea.

 Self-concept vs. self-image